 Terpene Tuesday: Linalool

 Linalool was used in traditional medicine due to its sedative and anti-epileptic properties.
 Some also find this terpene helps symptoms of anxiety and depression.
-It also aids in pain therapy by blocking off specific brain processes that are used when pain receptors are triggered.
+Studies suggest it also aids in pain therapy by blocking off specific brain processes that are used when pain receptors are triggered.

 Aroma: Spicy, Lavender

-Properties: Anti-Inflammatory, Sleep Aid, Congestion Reduction
+Properties: Anti-microbial, Anti-Anxiety and Stress Relief, Anti-Inflammatory, Sleep Aid, Congestion Reduction